5 Signs Your Security Log Management Software Needs an Upgrade

 When the tool becomes something your team avoids or works around, it’s already failed.

-If even a few of these points sound familiar, it might be time to consider a stronger foundation.
+If a number of these sound familiar, perhaps it’s time to think about a stronger foundation.

-NetWitness offers a modern approach to log monitoring and management, designed to help teams detect threats faster, investigate smarter, and stay ahead of compliance demands.
-Its security log management software provides full visibility across your infrastructure, correlates data in real time, and integrates seamlessly with the rest of your security stack.
+NetWitness offers a new approach to log monitoring, network log management, and log analysis tools.
+It helps you detect threats faster, investigate smarter, and stay ahead of compliance requirements.
+Our security log management software gives you complete visibility across your entire infrastructure, correlates data in real-time, and integrates with the rest of your security tools.

-From enriched threat intelligence to built-in automation, NetWitness helps you eliminate the blind spots and bottlenecks your current system can’t fix.
+From enhanced threat intelligence to automation, NetWitness helps you eliminate the blind spots and bottlenecks your current solution can’t solve.

 Frequently Asked Questions

 Security log management software collects, stores, and analyzes log data from across your IT environment.
-It helps detect threats, investigate incidents, and maintain compliance by providing visibility into system activity.
+It enables effective log monitoring, supports investigations, and helps organizations meet compliance requirements.

 Related Resources